 Only administrators and users with the appropriate file access permissions (as defined on the Files tab of the Security Management dialog) can manage process definitions for a file group.
-In order to create new process definitions or delete existing process definitions, the non-admin user must have Read/Write access to the Process Definitions folder for the file group.
-To edit a process, the user must have Read/Write access to the process definition (either on the specific file or inherited from the folder permission).
+In order to create new process definitions, non-admin users must have Read/Write access to the Process Definitions folder for the file group (or a subfolder).

-To create a plan file process definition:
+To create a plan file process definition for a file group: